All About Herbs

 After our organic Calendula has been dried, it is steeped at a low temperature in a safflower oil for up to 72 hours.
 Once the steeping is completed, the oil is strained from the herbs and the herbs are put in a press to extract every last little bit of the herb’s essence.
 The press extraction provides the most potent and concentrated oil, similar to pressing a tea bag after steeping to pull out the richest darkest tea.
 The byproduct of this process is then composted and the organic Calendula infused safflower oil is used as the base for most of our products.

-Whether you’re looking for much needed comforting & healing for dry, cracked lips or an essential, versatile must-have wound healer for your first-aid kit or medicine cabinet, Moon Valley Organics’ resident herbalists have created just what your organic body care loving heart desires!
+Whether you’re looking for much needed soothing for dry, cracked lips or an essential, versatile must-have wound moisturizer for your first-aid kit or medicine cabinet, Moon Valley Organics’ resident herbalists have created just what your organic body care loving heart desires!